sky-ecosystem/dss-exec-lib/README.md

 - `setContract(address _base, bytes32 _what, address _addr)`: Set a contract in another contract, defining the relationship (ex. set a new Vow contract in the Dog)
 - `setContract(address _base, bytes32 _ilk, bytes32 _what, address _addr)`: Set a contract in another contract, defining the relationship for a given ilk.
+- `setValue(address _base, bytes32 _what, uint256 _amt)`: Set a value in a contract via a governance authorized File pattern.
+- `setValue(address _base, bytes32 _ilk, bytes32 _what, uint256 _amt)`: Set an ilk-specific value in a contract via a governance authorized File pattern.

 ### System Risk Parameters